 Beautification: Tina Bass

-Tina Bass has lived in Kessler park for six years.
+Tina Bass has lived in Kessler Park since 2013.
 She was drawn to the neighborhood by the hills and trees.
-She enjoys dedicating some of her free time to neighborhood improvement.
+She enjoys dedicating some of her free time to neighborhood improvement and she is responsible for acquiring and developing the Greenbriar Pocket Park.

-Tina Bass has lived in Kessler park for six years.
+Tina Bass has lived in Kessler Park since 2013.
 She was drawn to the neighborhood by the hills and trees.
-She enjoys dedicating some of her free time to neighborhood improvement.
+She enjoys dedicating some of her free time to neighborhood improvement and she is responsible for acquiring and developing the Greenbriar Pocket Park.

-Mary Grimley has been an East Kessler resident for five years but has been passionate about Dallas her whole life.
+Mary Grimley has been an East Kessler resident since 2015. but has been passionate about Dallas her whole life.
 She enjoys cooking, travel, live music, running, outdoor activities and spending time with her family including daughter, Maggie, who lives in Austin.

-Mary Grimley has been an East Kessler resident for five years but has been passionate about Dallas her whole life.
+Mary Grimley has been an East Kessler resident since 2015. but has been passionate about Dallas her whole life.
 She enjoys cooking, travel, live music, running, outdoor activities and spending time with her family including daughter, Maggie, who lives in Austin.

 Neighorhood Issues: Andy Merlino

-Andy is currently the safety coordinator for the EKPNA with a passion for keeping the neighborhood safe and clean for all.
-He has resided in East Kessler since 2003, and North Oak Cliff since 1991, with his recently retired wife, Lynne from DISD, along with his son and daughter.
+Andy is currently the safety coordinator for the EKPNA and has a passion for keeping the neighborhood safe and clean for all.
+He has resided in East Kessler since 2003 and in North Oak Cliff since 1991 with his wife, Lynne, who recently retired from DISD, along with his son and daughter.
 During this time, the memories with family and friends have been priceless.
 Andy enjoys golf and tennis and just about any sport-related activity with yard work being his salvation.
 "I foresee the Eastus Cup displayed in my front yard in the near future!!!
 It's all about the green ...
 If I'm not first, I'm last."

-Andy is currently the safety coordinator for the EKPNA with a passion for keeping the neighborhood safe and clean for all.
-He has resided in East Kessler since 2003, and North Oak Cliff since 1991, with his recently retired wife, Lynne from DISD, along with his son and daughter.
+Andy is currently the safety coordinator for the EKPNA and has a passion for keeping the neighborhood safe and clean for all.
+He has resided in East Kessler since 2003 and in North Oak Cliff since 1991 with his wife, Lynne, who recently retired from DISD, along with his son and daughter.
 During this time, the memories with family and friends have been priceless.
 Andy enjoys golf and tennis and just about any sport-related activity with yard work being his salvation.
 "I foresee the Eastus Cup displayed in my front yard in the near future!!!
 It's all about the green ...
 If I'm not first, I'm last."

 East Kessler Park Neighborhood Association is a non-profit organization pursuant to Section 501(c)(3) of the United States Internal Revenue Code.
-Download the EKPNA bylaws.
-Please direct questions about the bylaws to the current EKPNA secretary Charlie Haley.
+Click Here to download the bylaws > Download the EKPNA bylaws.
+Please direct questions about the bylaws to the current EKPNA secretary Mary Grimley.

 We have a number of sponsorship levels available that provide access to more than 400 neighborhood households via regular email blasts, website advertising, promotional material and more.
 EKPNA has created many ways for our local businesses to reach out to our neighbors to help drive traffic to your business.
 There's something for everyone!